Life amid the ruins of QAnon: ‘I wanted my family back’

 He said his mother had threatened to have her new husband “hurt” him when he returned home from work.
 Tyler wasn’t actually worried for his safety.
 “I’ve been dealing with this for years,” he texted.
 “It’s normal for me.”

-“That’s not love,” Heathere replied.
+“That’s not love,” Heather replied.

 Tyler wrote back asking if he could stay at his stepmother and biological father’s house until his mother cooled off.